- © DFL

 Currently, the team that comes seventh in this season’s Bundesliga will be in next season’s UEFA Conference League play-offs.

-Frankfurt will be assured of finishing at least seventh if:
+Frankfurt are assured of finishing at least seventh.

-In the event of Dortmund winning the Champions League (while finishing fifth) and Leverkusen the DFB Cup, there will still only be eight German qualifiers for Europe - six in the Champions League, one in the Europa League, one in the Conference League play-offs.
+In the event of Dortmund winning the Champions League (since they will finish fifth) and Leverkusen the DFB Cup, there will still only be eight German qualifiers for Europe - first to sixth in the Champions League, seventh in the Europa League, eighth in the Conference League play-offs.

 More on the Bundesliga's race for Europe